IPS-Eye-White

 Catholic Spiritual Leaders?

-Too many Catholics, are immersed in all things Catholic and, more often than not, place a greater emphasis on church tradition than they do on Scripture.
-These men (and numerous others), hailed as great spiritual leaders are (or were during their lifetimes) Catholic to the core and could not even see through Rome's foundational heresies such as the papacy, the Mass, transfiguration, prayers to the saints, the veneration of Mary and salvation through works.
+Too many Catholics are immersed in all things Catholic and, more often than not, place a greater emphasis on church tradition than they do on Scripture.
+These men (and numerous others), hailed as great spiritual leaders are (or were during their lifetimes) completely Catholic in their beliefs which means they could not even see through Rome's foundational heresies such as the papacy, the Mass, transfiguration, prayers to the saints, the veneration of Mary and salvation through works.
 See Section on Catholicism

 How then can we possibly trust them to point us in the direction of God?